These future technologies are already changing our ways of life

 5. Virtual and Augmented Realities

 While the first one aims to create a completely new reality a person can immerse themselves in; the latter enhances your environment.
-When VR appeared back in the days, it was used for entertainment, but now it has taken a completely new level of importance and become a key moment in training.
+When VR appeared back in the day, it was used for entertainment, but now it has taken a completely new level of importance and become a key moment in training.
 Thus, simulation software has been used for training the Army and U.S. Navy, for example.
 Students have already been using Augmented Reality in their classes to get the essence of some complicated materials.
 They can always get essay help online, but they have to make more effort to get to the bottom of human anatomy, for example.
 And it is when AR comes to the rescue.
-In fact, both VR and AR have tremendous potential and can speed up the education process and become great helpers in the marketing spheres.
+In fact, both VR and AR have tremendous potential and can speed up the education process and become great helpers in the marketing sphere.
 They make everything more exciting and help your brain build new neural pathways.

 People should realize that blockchain technology is not only about cryptocurrency, and it can become much more useful in various ways.
 To make a long story short, when you deal with blockchain, it means that you can only add data, but neither you nor someone else can take it away or change it somehow.
 The inability to make changes in the previous block of the chain makes it extremely secure.
-When you use it, you don’t have to involve a trusted third-party to check transaction status.
+When you use it, you don’t have to involve a trusted third party to check transaction status.
 The number of corporations that adopt blockchain is constantly growing since people want to make sure their data is highly secured.